dasekang/North-Korea-ICT/README.md

 # dase.github.io
-Defense Acquisition and Software Engineering
+Defense Acquisition and Software Engineering.

 See http://dase.github.io for details !